+Alligator snapping turtles are the coolest species of freshwater turtle in the world and Texas is a stronghold for them.
+Adult males reach total lengths close to five feet and wild specimens in Texas can weigh as much as 211 pounds!
 No other freshwater turtle in the world is as uniquely exciting or interesting as the alligator snapping turtle (AST for short).
-No other freshwater turtle in the world posses a predatory lure inside their mouth nor does any freshwater turtle in the Western Hemisphere grows to such legendary proportions.
+ASTs are not only unique because of their behemoth proportions No other freshwater turtle in the world posses a predatory lure inside their mouth nor does any freshwater turtle in the Western Hemisphere grows to such legendary proportions.
 Wild males in Texas have been documented weighing just over 200 pounds!

 A majority of the AST research in Texas has been taking place during the past four years and in that time we've essentially quadrupled our knowledge regarding these lurking leviathans.
 Adult alligator snappers are apex predators with essentially no natural enemies.
 Sadly these iconic American turtles face an uncertain future.
-In many parts of their range, AST populations have been decimated from over harvesting, poaching and accidental deaths from incidental bycatch.
+In some parts of the United States, AST populations have been decimated from over harvesting, poaching and accidental deaths from incidental bycatch.
+This species is also a major target for poachers.
+Poaching for ASTs happens for the illegal sale of meat and to Chinese turtle keepers seeking trophy pets.
 It is our goal to enhance awareness regarding these amazing turtles so that their future in Texas is a secure one.

 We provide the highest level of professional experience available for turtle surveys and routinely work with our supportive partners from the